LucioFranco/blog/content/blog/announce-tonic-0-1.md

 ### Features

-Out of the gate the goal for Tonic has been to provide a good batteries included experience.
+Out of the gate, the goal for Tonic has been to provide a good batteries included experience.
 It already supports many features with many more planned!
 Here is a list of features:

 - Implemented in pure Rust (minus [`openssl`] which is optional)